Kaya

 Prior to testing, I created an extensive brand and design system that would be applied to my concept, thus transforming the wireframe into high-fidelity prototypes.
 This would further flesh out my ideas so that the solution closely resembles an experience that exists in the real world.

-Once the direction of the brand was set, I designed a library of components that would frequently be used in the prototype.
+Once the visual identity was set, I designed a library of components that would frequently be used in the prototype.
 In Figma, these components were created so that adjustments to the master element would apply to all the matching elements within the prototype, streamlining the design process.

 Hi-fidelity Prototype